openstack/operations-guide/doc/ops-guide/source/ch_arch_provision.rst

 In our experience, most operators don't sit right next to the servers running the cloud, and many don't necessarily enjoy visiting the data center.
-OpenStack should be entirely remotely configurable, but sometimes not everything goes according to plan.provisioning/deployment remote management
+OpenStack should be entirely remotely configurable, but sometimes not everything goes according to plan.

 In this instance, having an out-of-band access into nodes running OpenStack components is a boon.
 The IPMI protocol is the de facto